Welcome to Arts!

 If you have completed university courses at another institution prior to your registration at McGill, you may receive advanced standing in your degree.
 As part of the admissions process, you must submit transcripts from all previous studies.
 If the university studies you completed prior to your registration at McGill are not accurately recorded on your Minerva student record, please consult with Service Point to discuss any missing information.

 An Admissions Officer will review your record and assign any eligible advanced standing credits as general (TRNS XXX) transfer credit as illustrated in “EXAMPLE A”.

 If you were granted a lump sum of transfer credits as "TRNS XXX" upon your admission to McGill Faculty of Arts, you may wish to have these credits articulated in order to use them towards program requirements as illustrated in “EXAMPLE B”.

 How do you transfer credits completed at another university, prior to your registration at McGill, towards your McGill BA degree ?

 Step 1: Ensure that you accurately declared all previous university-level studies on your admission application.
 If the university studies you completed prior to your registration at McGill are not accurately recorded on your Minerva student record, please consult with Service Point to discuss any missing information.

 Step 2: Ensure that your previous college/university sends your official transcript to McGill

 Step 3: Wait for an admissions officer to process your general transfer credits and update them on your unofficial transcript in Minerva as per “Example A”.
 Your Minerva record will be updated by October if you were admitted for the Fall term, though in most cases the information will be showing on your record during the summer and prior to starting classes.

 Step 4: Decide which programs of study you want to complete for your McGill BA degree.
-Review the Degree Planning Guide and meet with your departmental advisers to discuss whether courses completed prior to McGill can be used towards your program(s) of study.
+Review the Degree Planning Guide and meet with your departmental advisors to discuss whether courses completed prior to McGill can be used towards your program(s) of study.